Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Phase-Matching Cavity Resonances and Cloaking Effects

-Normal incidence provides a particularly transparent setting to analyze the interplay between propagating and evanescent modes in BG~\cite{Sanderson2013Klein,van2013four,HassaneSaley2022Klein,DellAnna2018From}, multilayer graphene~\cite{Van2013Multiband}, and superlattice structures~\cite{Garca2022Generalized}.
-In BG, the full four-band structure allows internal modes to exist inside an electrostatic barrier that can be selectively decoupled from incident propagating states.
-This mode-selective decoupling leads to a perfect reflection despite the presence of available internal solutions~\cite{Gu2011Chirality,Huang2025Evanescent}.
-Although this effect has often been discussed under the label of anti-Klein tunneling~\cite{VanDuppen2013Klein,Varlet2014Fabry}, the organizing principle adopted here is channel-selective coupling between external propagating states and internal barrier modes.
+Normal incidence provides a particularly transparent setting to analyze the interplay between propagating and evanescent modes in BG~\cite{Sanderson2013Klein,van2013four,HassaneSaley2022Klein,DellAnna2018From}, multilayer graphene~\cite{Van2013Multiband}, superlattice structures~\cite{Garca2022Generalized} and twisted moiré systems~\cite{He2013Chiral,Handschin2016Fabry}.
+In BG, the full four-band structure allows internal modes to exist inside an electrostatic barrier that can be selectively decoupled from incident propagating states~\cite{Lee2016Evidence}.
+This mode-selective decoupling leads to a strong suppression of transmission, consistent with the perfect reflection predicted by effective two-band models, despite the presence of available internal solutions~\cite{Gu2011Chirality,Shytov2015Cloaked,Huang2025Evanescent}.
+In the present work, we describe this behavior in terms of channel-selective coupling between external propagating states and internal barrier modes, which provides a natural organizing principle for BG transport.
 Away from strict normal incidence, or outside the corresponding energy window, symmetry constraints are relaxed and additional transport channels or mode mixing can become active~\cite{Gu2011Chirality,Park2011Pi}.

-To analyze these effects, we focus on the barrier region $S$ subject to a uniform electrostatic potential $V_0$.
-In this region, the spectrum follows from Eq.~\ref{Eq: Epristine} with the energy shifted by $V_0$, and the corresponding longitudinal wavenumbers are
+To analyze these effects, we focus on the barrier region $S$.
+Here, the spectrum follows from Eq.~\ref{Eq: Epristine} with the energy shifted by $V_0$, with corresponding wavenumbers

 Equation~\eqref{eq: WavenumberQ} determines which internal solutions are propagating or evanescent and therefore underpins the classification of transport regimes.
 In the following, we restrict to normal incidence ($k_y=0$), although the mode structure extends straightforwardly to finite transverse momentum~\cite{Van2016Transport}.